hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 	string name = 2; // The publicly visible name of the token, limited to a UTF-8 encoding of length <tt>tokens.maxSymbolUtf8Bytes</tt>. string symbol = 3; // The publicly visible token symbol, limited to a UTF-8 encoding of length <tt>tokens.maxTokenNameUtf8Bytes</tt>
 !	uint32 decimals = 4; // For tokens of type FUNGIBLE - the number of decimal places a token is divisible by.
 For tokens of type NON_FUNGIBLE - value must be 0.
 +	uint64 maxSupply = 5; // IWA Compatibility.
-For tokens of type FUNGI BLE - the maximum number of tokens that can be in circulation.
+For tokens of type FUNGIBLE - the maximum number of tokens that can be in circulation.
 For tokens of type NON_FUNGIBLE - the maximum number of NFTs (serial numbers) that can be minted.
 This field can never be changed!
 !	uint64 initialSupply = 6; // Specifies the initial supply of tokens to be put in circulation.
 The initial supply is sent to the Treasury Account.
 The supply is in the lowest denomination possible.
 In the case for NON_FUNGIBLE Type the value must be 0
 !
 AccountID treasury = 7; // The account which will act as a treasury for the token.
 This account will receive the specified initial supply or the newly minted NFTs in the case for NON_FUNGIBLE Type
 	Key adminKey = 8; // The key which can perform update/delete operations on the token.
 If empty, the token can be perceived as immutable (not being able to be updated/deleted)